Simplified Employee Pension - (SEP) IRA

 The employer has the flexibility to change the company contributions on a yearly basis.

-If you are self-employed or a small business owner, can contribute at any age.
+If you are self-employed or a small business owner, you can contribute to a SEP IRA at any age.
+There are no age restrictions for SEP IRA contributions.

-SEP IRA contributions are 100% vested upon the contribution.
+SEP IRA contributions are 100% vested immediately upon contribution, meaning the funds belong to the employee or account holder right away.

-• Business owners can also deduct contributions for themselves and employees against their federal taxable income.
+Yes, if you are self-employed and file taxes using Schedule C, your SEP IRA contributions are 100% tax-deductible.
+Business owners can also deduct SEP IRA contributions for themselves and their employees against their federal taxable income.